avisi-cloud/acloud-toolkit/README.md

 # CSI snapshot utils

-CLI tooling for working with CSI snapshots
+CLI tooling for working with CSI snapshots.

+This is based on the [manual documentation](https://insight.avisi.nl/confluence/display/AME/how-to+restore+a+snapshot+to+a+new+namespace) for restoring CSI snapshots.

 ## Installation